wpswings/woo-one-click-upsell-funnel/README.md

-## KEY FEATURES OF FREE ONE CLICK UPSELL FUNNEL WORDPRESS PLUGIN
+## ⭐ KEY FEATURES OF FREE ONE-CLICK UPSELL FUNNEL FOR WOOCOMMERCE PLUGIN:

 **1) Create Order Bump Offers:** The Upsell Funnel plugin allows you to create Order Bump Offers directly from the funnel lists.
 This can be helpful in managing your upsell and order bump operations together.